gowthamipediredla/gowthamipediredla.github.io/README.md

 ### **SENIOR EXPERIENCE ENGINEER**
 ### PUBLICIS SAPIENT
 ### Project: Academy Sports + Outdoors eCommerce
-- Spearheaded development of the MyAccount functionality for Academy Sports + Outdoors' eCommerce platform, improving account security and user experience by integrating features
-- Developed and enhanced features for the Academy Sports + Outdoors mobile app across iOS and Android platforms, ensuring seamless user experience and functionality.
+- Enhancing MyAccount functionality across website and mobile app platforms using **React, Redux, and TypeScript**, ensuring a seamless user experience with robust, scalable functionality.
-- Implemented responsive design, improving app navigation and accessibility, leading to a 10% increase in mobile traffic.
+- **Optimized application performance**, achieving improvements of up to 15% by implementing lazy loading, code splitting, and advanced rendering techniques.
+- Leading mentorship initiatives by guiding junior developers to write clean, scalable code and providing support during debugging and development challenges, fostering team collaboration.
+- Overseeing code quality through PR reviews, ensuring adherence to best practices, and maintaining consistency in code standards across the team.

 ### **APPLICATION DEVELOPER**
 ### IBM
 ### Project: TAMM - Abu Dhabi Government Platform
-- Part of developing individual government entities for TAMM Abu - Dhabi.
+- Contributed to the development of Abu Dhabi's TAMM platform, an integrated system offering government services, using React and Redux
+- Enhanced Abu Dhabi's TAMM platform by developing integrated, user-friendly web interfaces using React and Redux, streamlining access to government services for residents and businesses.
 - Developed an MVP for Data Lineage application using ReactJS, Redux and Material-UI from scratch.
 - Designed and developed dynamic web pages using ReactJS (Class Components and Hooks), Redux, Redux-thunk, Rest API.